SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 ## Allow a workflow to use add-in permissions on a SharePoint site

 The first step is to allow the workflow to use add-in permissions.
-You configure a workflow to use add-in permissions on the **Site Settings** page of the SharePoint site where the workflow runs.
+You configure a workflow to use add-in permissions on the **Site settings** page of the SharePoint site where the workflow runs.
 The following procedure configures the SharePoint site to allow the workflow to use add-in permissions.

 > [!IMPORTANT]
 > The procedure must be completed by a user that has **Site Owner** permissions.

 ### To allow workflow to use add-in permissions

-1. Select the **Settings** icon as shown in the figure to open the **Site Settings** page.
+1. Select the **Settings** icon as shown in the figure to open the **Site settings** page.

   ![Settings menu](../images/SPD15-WFAppPermissions1.png)

-2. Go to **Site Settings**.
+2. Go to **Site settings**.

 3. In the **Site Actions** section, select **Manage site features**.